 "It was in the office near the dressing room at the Bernabeu straight after the match.
 We spoke to each other briefly and...OK, let's just say we spoke," he told The Sun.

 "I didn't say 'no'.
 I was mostly listening to Mr Perez."

 The performance also caught then-Madrid boss Jose Mourinho, who sent a text message asking Lewandowski to join him at his next club, which proved to be Chelsea.

 |12/1||Chelsea are 12/1 with BetVictor to win the Champions League

-"Yes, there was a situation like this with Jose Mourinho but I wouldn't like to talk about it much," Lewandowski told The Sun.
+"Yes, there was a situation like this with Jose Mourinho but I wouldn't like to talk about it much," he added.

 "It was a private conversation so I don't want to make big things out of it.
 I can confirm I spoke to him.

 "We spoke a few times before.
 I have his number in my phone.
 It is a huge compliment for me that a manager with such a big name is texting me this way.

 "It is always nice to talk to him but it is not the first time I had such a situation."Lewandowski was also lined up by former United manager Sir Alex Ferguson, though a move did not come to fruition because the forward had unfinished business at Signal Iduna Park.